teamqks/ner-patents/README.md

 ## Overview

-This solution is based on Spring Boot and it has been designed with Swagger.
+This solution is a REST API based on Spring Boot defined with Swagger.
 The following endpoints have been implemented to operate over the chemical patents database:

 ![](pictures/api_preview.png)

 # Solution details

-The solution has been developed with a Hexagonal Architecture (AKA Ports & Adapters), treating input, output, persistence and iteractions as an external piece of the application.
+The current solution has been designed following SOLID principles for a good understanding, flexibility and maintainability.
+It's been developed with a Hexagonal Architecture (AKA Ports & Adapters), treating input, output, persistence and iteractions as an external piece of the application.

-Applying DDD within this architecture, we can identify the domain and use cases and isolate it.
+Applying DDD within this architecture, we can identify the domain, use cases and isolate it.

 ![Hexagonal Architecture](https://blog.octo.com/wp-content/uploads/2020/06/archi_hexa_en_06-1024x526.png)